Getting started with Google Grants

 - Achieve a 5% Click Through Rate.
 If you fall short two months in a row, then your account will be temporarily deactivated.
 Using single word keywords or overly generic keywords can also result in a warning and ultimately your account being temporarily deactivated.

-To start with, the application process is long and complex.
+To summarise, at the start, the application process is long and complex.
 Then, once you’ve qualified for a Google Grant, the really tricky part is maintaining it – violations of Grant guidelines will mean removal from the program permanently.
 Away from the non-profit world, many businesses employ entire teams to just manage their Google Ads accounts – so it is a big commitment to run one effectively.
 If you get kicked off the program there is, unfortunately, no way back and you’ll lose out on that $10k a month spend.

 Working with the experts